-12 COSME Programme Impact Assessment in Ukraine, FORBIZ, UE4Business, October 2020 beneficiaries have been essentially teams from the scientific sectors.
-Very few tech start-ups have participated.
+12 COSME Programme Impact Assessment in Ukraine, FORBIZ, UE4Business, October 2020 beneficiaries have been equally teams from the scientific sectors and private sector.
+Very few tech startups have participated.
 One of the reasons is that H2020 has an excessively demanding and long application procedure, where local start-ups and companies are not supported by intermediary organisations, as they themselves have scarce knowledge and expertise to provide such services.

-13 EU4Digital 'Guide for the building of the ICT entrepreneurial ecosystems in the Eastern partner countries:Maturity analysis and recommendations', March 2021
+13 EU4Digital 'Guide for the building of the ICT entrepreneurial ecosystems in the Eastern partner countries: Maturity analysis and recommendations', March 2021